 Scientific consensus indicates that benign fibroadenomas and breast cysts are not associated with an increased risk of developing breast cancer.
 However, studies have demonstrated an association between increased breast cancer risk and multiple breast biopsies.

 To effectively monitor any changes in your breasts, the American Cancer Society (ACS) recommends that a breast self-examination (BSE) be done at the same time every month, preferably one week after your period ends when your breasts are not swollen or tender.
 For instructions on how to perform a BSE, check out the ACS website.
 Alternatively, the U.S. Preventive Services Task Force (USPSTF) posits that BSEs and clinical breast examinations may not be effective in locating precancerous or cancerous breast lumps.
 Further, the USPSTF reports that the benefits of these screening methods do not currently outweigh the risks.
 According to USPSTF, screening for breast lumps should be an individualized process.
-When in doubt, consult with your doctor regarding which screening methods make the most sense for you.
+When in doubt, consult with your health care provider regarding which screening methods make the most sense for you.

 If you are concerned about any changes in your breasts, it’s best to talk with your primary care provider about your personal risk for breast cancer as well as the many ways of screening for breast lumps.
-Columbia students can make an appointment with Columbia Medical Servicesonline through Open Communicatoror by calling 212-854-7426.
-If you’re on the Medical Center campus, you can make appointment with Student Health.
+Columbia students can make an appointment with Medical Services (Morningside) or Student Health Services (CUMC).
 Your provider can make necessary referrals, offer support, and hopefully put your breast concerns at ease.